Familiar (song): Critical reception

 Mike Nied of Idolator opined that the song could easily become Payne's "best track yet", writing that "the Latin-tinged crossover hit is sure to storm the charts across the globe and may become his most successful release to date".
 He also noted Payne's vocal of being "velvety" and "enticing", before praising the song's "internationally appealing production".
 Shanté Honeycutt of Billboard said, "upon first listen, [the song] induces flashbacks to Justin Timberlake's "Señorita" [...] as does the video," though she also considered Payne and Balvin "made a hit" all on their own.
 Rianne Houghton of Digital Spy regarded the song as "an excellent attempt at recreating 'Despacito'".

-Music Video
+Music video

-The song's music video was released on 4 May 2018, Directed by Mark Klasferf.
-Liam is seen dancing shirtless and mingling with various women.
+The song's music video was released on 4 May 2018, directed by Mark Klasferf.
+In the video, Liam is seen dancing shirtless and mingling with women.

 Live performances

 Payne and J Balvin performed "Familiar" on 15 May 2018 on Good Morning America, and on The Late Show with Stephen Colbert on 17 May 2018.